-Consumables revenue increased by \$17.7 million, or 61%, primarily due to growth in overall IFC unit volume, driven mainly by increased sales to production genomics customers, and to a lesser extent, contribution from the acquired antibody consumables sales and increased sales to other genomics customers.
-Consumables revenue growth, excluding revenue attributable to the acquired operations of DVS, was 44% for 2014 compared to 2013.
-Annualized IFC pull-through for our genomics analytical and preparatory systems was within our historical range of \$40,000 to \$50,000 per system and \$10,000 to \$15,000 per system, respectively.
-Annualized consumables pull-through for our proteomics analytical systems was above its historical range of \$50,000 to \$70,000 per system.
+Annualized IFC pull-through for our genomics analytical systems was within our revised range of \$25,000 to \$35,000 per system per year, compared to a range of \$40,000 to \$50,000 per system per year in 2014.
+In 2015, annualized IFC pull-through for our genomics preparatory systems was within our expected range of \$15,000 to \$25,000 per system per year, and consumables pull-through for our proteomics analytical systems was within our historical range of \$50,000 to \$70,000 per system.
 IFC pull-through is determined by dividing the applicable IFC revenue for a specific period by the number of genomics analytical or preparatory systems, as applicable, in our installed base at the beginning of the period.
 Similarly, consumables pull-through for proteomics analytical systems is determined by dividing the related consumables revenue for a specific period by the number of proteomics analytical systems in our installed base at the beginning of the period.
 The IFC and consumables pull-through amounts are annualized by multiplying the pull-through amounts by a ratio, the numerator of which equals 12 and the denominator of which equals the number of months in the specific period.

-We expect total unit sales of both instruments and consumables to increase over time as we continue our efforts to grow our customer base, expand our geographic market coverage, and launch new products.
+We currently expect total product revenue to increase over time as we continue our efforts to grow our customer base, expand our geographic market coverage, and launch new products.
 However, we expect the average selling prices of our products to fluctuate over time based on market conditions, product mix, and currency fluctuations.
+In addition, our revenue declined from fiscal 2014 to 2015, and we cannot provide assurance concerning future revenue growth, if any.